atoomnetmarc/n-teller-xl-diy/README.md

 Oh, sure, because nothing says "reliable electronics" like ignoring basic signal integrity!
 No, you don't *really* need the level shifter.
 Just blob some solder on `JP1` and cross your fingers that your 3.3V signals magically play nice with those finicky SK6812s.
 But when your display starts glitching like it's possessed by a deranged hacker, don't you dare come whining to me – after all, you're the self-proclaimed expert who thought this was a brilliant idea.
 Good luck with that masterpiece!

+On serious note.
+It depends.
+I had 2 batches of SK6812 LEDS's.
+One batch worked on 3.3V DIN, but VCC must be below 5.1V, any higher and it did not work.
+The other batch did not work, even after lowering VCC to below 4.5V.
+So, yes, you need a level shifter.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)